-When I went through a big professional rupture about six years ago, I felt like I was standing in a huge gap between my life as it was and how I longed for it to be.
+I went through a big professional rupture about six years ago.
+At the time, I felt like I was standing in a huge gap between my life as it was and how I longed for it to be.

-When I graduated from Harvard I imagined myself shooting like a firework into the sky – raining down amazing ideas and social impact and enjoying a life full of delightful colleagues and meaningful contributions.
-Instead, my work flame flickered brightly and then died.
+Having earned two Harvard master’s degrees, I imagined myself shooting like a firework into the sky, raining down amazing ideas and enjoying a life full of delightful colleagues and meaningful contributions.
+Instead, my work flame had flickered brightly and died.

 When I look back at a photo from this season of my life, I barely recognize myself.
-The stress of three children under five and a demanding nonprofit leadership job left me depleted.
+The strain of three children under five and a demanding nonprofit leadership job left me depleted.

-Stress, like a layer of dust, seriously diminished my sparkle.
+Stress, like a layer of dust, had seriously diminished my sparkle.

 This whole experience made me wonder who I was and what value I offered.
 My only strategy at the time was to come to a screeching halt.
 This was, honestly, pretty brutal.
 I felt a kind of psychic whiplash as all the forward momentum I had cultivated as a young woman deposited me in a very unsatisfying present.

 While I had beautiful spiritual teachers who were lifelines through this process – one who introduced me to the Enneagram, an ancient personality map, and another who was an experienced life coach full of real world wisdom– they did not seem to speak the same language.
 One was gifted at the deep dive, the other the day-to-day steps forward.

 I longed to know how to integrate their suggestions – how to take the shimmering spiritual truths and actually live them.
 I wanted to feel freer and more present.
 I absolutely wanted to stop feeling like I was missing my children’s lives because of the pace of my work and internal pressures to contribute.
 I was tired of consuming myself on the inside to accomplish on the outside.